ABOUT ME

 My Approach

-I began my career in traditional psychiatry settings, but over time, I saw how often people were reduced to checklists and labels — their complexity overlooked in the rush to stabilize symptoms.
+I began my career in traditional psychiatry settings, but over time I saw how often people were reduced to checklists and labels—their complexity overlooked in the rush to stabilize symptoms.
 I wanted more space.
 More listening.
-More care that honored the full picture.
+More care that honored the full picture, who someone is, what they’ve lived through, and what actually feels healing, not just what looks good on paper.

 I created Cedar Integrative Psychiatry to offer thoughtful, trauma-informed, neurodivergent-affirming care.
-I work with teens and adults navigating anxiety, depression, ADHD, autism, trauma, and burnout — especially those who feel like they’ve tried everything and still don’t feel understood.
+I work with children, teens, and adults navigating anxiety, depression, ADHD, autism, trauma, and burnout — especially those who feel like they’ve tried everything and still don’t feel understood.
+My approach is grounded in deep listening, nuanced diagnosis, and care that meets you where you are.

 Living with ADHD and Supporting Neurodivergent Clients